-Since April 1, 2015, the LBMA Silver Price has been regulated by the FCA in the UK.
+Since April 1, 2015, the LBMA Silver Price has been regulated by the Financial Conduct Authority ("FCA") in the United Kingdom ("UK").
 IBA is authorized as a regulated benchmark administrator by the FCA.
 Under the UK benchmark regulation, the governance structure for a regulated benchmark must include an Oversight Committee, made up of market participants, industry bodies, direct participant representatives, infrastructure providers and the administrator (i.e., IBA).
 Through the Oversight Committee the LBMA continues to have significant involvement in the oversight of the auction process, including, among other matters, changes to the methodology and accreditation of direct participants.
 The price discovery process for the LBMA Silver Price is subject to surveillance by IBA.
-IBA has been formally assessed against the IOSCO Principles.
+IBA has been formally assessed against the IOSCO Principles for Financial Benchmarks (the "IOSCO Principles").
 In order to meet the IOSCO Principles, the price discovery used for the LBMA Silver Price benchmark is auditable and transparent.